sunjerry019/photonLauncher/apdflash/README.md

 # odin

+Spectrum measurement of APD flash breakdown using a rotational stage (with a grating mounted on it) and an APD.

 Two devices ( we use raspis), one of them controlling a Thorlabs rotational stage (CR1-Z7) motor (depends on ```mjolnir.py```) and the other one logging the counts from the usbcounter device. (uses ```getresponse``` binary)

 ## Usage